AxxuDEV/axxuDEV/README.md

 ### Hi there 👋
 -Im a finnish learning developer making FiveM scripts.
 ### 🔭 I’m currently working on:
--open source FiveM scripts
+-Open source FiveM scripts

 ### 🌱 I’m currently learning:
 -MYSQL

 -more lua
 ### 📫 How to reach me:
 -Discord: Axxu.#6666